felixduvallet/ros-travis-integration/README.md

 To enable Travis continuous integration for your ROS package, first copy these files to the *root* of your repository:
- - .travis.yml: The script that tells Travis CI what to build.
+ - [.travis.yml](https://github.com/felixduvallet/ros-travis-integration/blob/master/.travis.yml): The script that tells Travis CI what to build.
- - dependencies.rosinstall: A wstool-generated list of source dependencies (optional). **Update the contents with your packages.**
+ - [dependencies.rosinstall](https://github.com/felixduvallet/ros-travis-integration/blob/master/dependencies.rosinstall): A wstool-generated list of source dependencies
+   (optional). **Update the contents with your packages.**
- - catkin.options: Contents of this file are passed as arguments to catkin_make, for example package blacklists (optional).
+ - [catkin.options](https://github.com/felixduvallet/ros-travis-integration/blob/master/catkin.options): Contents of this file are passed as arguments to catkin_make, for example package blacklists (optional).

 Then, log on to travis-ci and turn on continuous integration for the repository:
- - travis-ci.org is free for open-source repositories.
+ - [travis-ci.org](http://travis-ci.org) is free for open-source repositories.
- - travis-ci.com provides the same functionality for private repositories.
+ - [travis-ci.com](http://travis-ci.com) provides the same functionality for private repositories (at a price).

 From then on, any push to this repository will trigger a new Travis-ci build.